CiscoDevNet/iOAM/README.md

   while the data packet traverses a path between two points in the network.

-- [Data Formats for In-band OAM](https://tools.ietf.org/html/draft-ietf-ippm-ioam-data-06)
+- [Data Formats for In-Situ OAM](https://tools.ietf.org/html/draft-ietf-ippm-ioam-data-06)
   discusses the data types and data formats for in-situ OAM data records.